telerik/fiddler-everywhere-docs/capture-traffic/capture-from-android.md

      - Enter the IP address of the Fiddler Everywhere host&mdash;for example, `192.168.100.50`.

      - Enter the Fiddler Everywhere proxy port.
 By default, the port is `8866`.

-     >important Ensure that all VPNs from the Fiddler host and the Android devices are turned off or bypassed.

 You can capture traffic from your Android mobile browser with the above setup.
 Test your configuration as follows: